 Once admitted into the upper level Teacher Education program, students complete a series of field experiences.
 The Certification Process Flow chart outlines the steps required to complete the program.

-While in TLAC, students have access to a variety of academic and social services to ensure they are able to perform at your best.
-View the student services page to see the opportunities available to students.
+- While in TLAC, students have access to a variety of academic and social services to ensure they are able to perform at their best.

-If you have any questions, contact the Undergraduate Advising Office at (979) 845-5312 or visit Heaton Hall 115.
-Current Texas A&M students should make an appointment on SWAN.
+- If you have any questions, contact the Undergraduate Advising Office at (979) 862-4345 or visit the first floor in Harrington Tower.